theREDspace/phaser2-flump-plugin/README.md

 ```

 ### On playback loop
 Sometimes it's helpful to trigger game logic every time a loop of an animation completes.
 For this you can use a movie's `playbackLoop` signal.
+It is important to note that `playbackComplete` does not fire if an animation is looping.
+So use `playbackLoop` to know with a cycle of a `loop()` completes, and `playbackComplete` when a `playOnce()` completes.

 ```javascript
 const movie = game.flump.createSymbol("orangeSquareScale");